Prescott Jazz Summit

 Musicians Performing Throughout the Weekend Include:

-Trumpet: Mike Vax, Louise Baranger, Dave Coolidge, Bruce Gates
+Trumpet: Walt Johnson, Mike Vax, Louise Baranger, Dave Coolidge, Bruce Gates

 Trombone: Rob Boone, Brian Zabriskie, Art Swanson, Calvin Audis